-By doing so, the Bulgarian government is able to implement a measure that will cover 60% of the wages of employees in affected sectors that would otherwise have been laid off, including the social security contributions that are to be paid by the employers (over 1.2% of 2019 GDP).
+By doing so, the Bulgarian government can implement a measure that will cover 60% of the wages of employees in affected sectors that would otherwise have been laid off, including the social security contributions that are to be paid by the employers (over 1.2% of 2019 GDP).

 The application procedure is made as convenient and fast as possible.
 It can be carried out electronically, in front of the labour offices or through a licensed postal operator.

 The programme focuses more on the labour market and maintaining employment than on directly supporting business.
-In this sense, this measure can be considered both economic and social.
+In this sense, this measure has economic and social implications.